erikzaadi/erikzaadi.com/content/posts/2019/Pull-Request-Etiquette.md

 Is this change needed?

-Is it to big, risky?
+Is it too big, risky?

 #### OK, the why is clear